levon003/levon003/README.md

 You can learn more about my research interests [on my homepage](https://levon003.github.io).

-My most recent release is [llm-math-education](https://github.com/levon003/llm-math-education), a Python package implementing retrieval agumented generation with ChatGPT to support middle-school math tutoring.
+My most recent release is [llm-math-education](https://github.com/levon003/llm-math-education), a Python package implementing retrieval-augmented generation for ChatGPT to support middle-school math tutoring.

 Here are a few of my research prototypes: